Dr Claire Gobbi Daunton (Chair)

 Professor Gavin Drewry

 I joined the Sociology Department at Bedford in 1966, as a very junior research assistant attached to the Legal Research Unit.
 The Head of Department then was the formidable Professor (later, Lord) McGregor, but I quickly learned that it was our equally formidable departmental secretary, Madge Simonis, who really ruled the roost.
-My research director was the distinguished barrister (now an Honorary Fellow of RHBNC), Louis Blom-Cooper, who taught criminology.
+My research director was the distinguished barrister (he was subsequently elected an an honorary fellow of RHBNC) the late Sir Louis Blom-Cooper QC, who taught criminology.
 In 1970, I transferred to the teaching staff, and lectured in politics and public administration.
 I went on doing that for another 39 years (can it really have been so long?) until I (semi) retired, as an emeritus professor, from what had by then metamorphosed, via many convoluted evolutionary stages, into the Department of Politics and International Relations at RHBNC.

 Like many Bedford colleagues and students, I didn’t relish one little bit the prospect of eviction from our lovely location in Regent’s Park.
 But, I did soon grow to accept and respect the merged institution at Egham.
 RHBNC is a world-class university and Bedford is an essential part of its heritage.
 The spirit of Bedford College is, thankfully, still very much alive and the mission of this Society is to ensure that it remains so.
 As a loyal and rather sentimental old Bedfordian I am very glad to be part of this important project.